-The EAHCP commitment for a combined effort (Sediment Management and Impervious Cover & Water Quality Protection) includes construction of Sessom Restoration Phase 1 starting fall of 2020 and the completion of the Downtown Pond.
+The EAHCP commitment for a combined effort (Sediment Management and Impervious Cover & Water Quality Protection) includes construction of Sessom Restoration Phase 1 starting fall of 2020.

 The most cost-effective strategy identified under the AMP was implementation of stream restoration projects in the middle reach of Sessom Creek.
 Restoration will also address a tributary flowing into the middle reach, the Windmill Tributary, that is experiencing accelerated stream erosion and also contributing high sediment loads.
 Primary objectives of the AMP strategies are (1) reduce existing stream erosion, and (2) accelerate the natural re-stabilization process for Sessom Creek, i.e., to return it to a state of geomorphic equilibrium.